QuantEcon/lecture-source-py/source/rst/linear_algebra.rst

 This set can never be linearly independent, since it is possible to find two vectors that span :math:`\mathbb R ^2`.

-(For example, use the canonical basis vectors).
+(For example, use the canonical basis vectors)

 It follows that one column is a linear combination of the other two.